Muse to back The Business Desk's first-ever South West of England Business Conference

 Other topics that will be explored include preparing for generational change across the built environment, the region’s growing industrial sector and a fireside chat with Nick Sturge on Bristol’s innovation investment opportunity.

-Tom Jackson, Development Director at Muse, will join a panel to examine how recent large-scale regenerations are delivering lasting economic impact that is felt nationally and locally.
+Tom Jackson, Senior Development Manager at Muse, will join a panel to examine how recent large-scale regenerations are delivering lasting economic impact that is felt nationally and locally.
 For us, this includes our Wapping Wharf project in Bristol, which created a new 450 home neighbourhood and community of independents overlooking the city’s Historic Floating Harbour, and the reimaging of the once-derelict Millbay site in Plymouth through our English Cities Fund (ECF) partnership with Legal & General and Homes England.

 Muse is also working as part of a 20+ year partnership with BCP Council to redevelop several sites across the town centre, to deliver essential new homes, and enhance connectivity and culture.